MastaTabs/ulti2kicad/README.md

 Since I never really got attached to Eagle but do all my pcb design work in KiCad these days the target was set.

-Right now only 4 layer boards are generated.
-I plan to make this configurable using the command line.

 I have added kind of a bit of handling for Pad Stacks.
 KiCad's support is relatively new and not fully grown yet.
-So if you have a trough hole pad with a smaller top layer pad than the bottom one, the converter will add an additional SMD pad on the bottom layer to care for that.
+So if you have a through hole pad with a smaller top layer pad than the bottom one, the converter will add an additional SMD pad on the bottom layer to care for that.
 This should pass the DRC.